Deploy a Secure Kubernetes Gateway

 -

-Note: See IAM Authenticator Installation for more information.
+AWS IAM Authenticator.
+See IAM Authenticator Installation for more information.

 Configuration

 The use case provided in this guide sets up a Distributed Cloud site as Secure K8s Gateway for the ingress and egress traffic for the K8s cluster deployed in the Amazon VPC.
-The example web application has a front-end service to which all the user requests are sent and it redirects to other services accordingly.
+The example web application has a front-end service to which all the user requests are sent, and it redirects to other services accordingly.
 The following actions outline the activities in setting up the Secure K8s Gateway:

 -